SeungjiRyu/our_class_playlist/README.md

 *(Add your song on a new line below)*

-- Huntrix - Golden (REcommend by: Seungji Ryu)
+- Huntrix - Golden (Recommended by: Seungji Ryu)